keygen-sh/keygen-go/README.md

 ### `keygen.Validate(fingerprints...)`

 To validate a license, configure `keygen.Account` and `keygen.Product` with your Keygen account details.
-Then prompt the user for their license token and set `keygen.Token`.
+Then prompt the end-user for their license key or token and set `keygen.LicenseKey` or `keygen.Token`, respectively.

 The `Validate` method accepts zero or more fingerprints, which can be used to scope a license validation to a particular fingerprint.
 It will return a `License` object as well as any